mikewawrzenczyk/huntoberToDoProject/README.md

 - pass the data_id to the modal (this.parent node stuff)
 - goes to database with an update
 - style Login page, sign up page etc.
+- need to add the data-id to the submit button to pass to the server.